AdobeDocs/commerce-frontend-core/src/pages/ui-components/multiselect.md

 ---
-group: ui-components-guide
-title: Multiselect component
+title: Multiselect component | Commerce Frontend Development
+decsription:
 ---

+# Multiselect component

 The Multiselect component provides the interface for a list or a data set.
 Multiselect allows selecting multiple items.